 - Initiate inquiries and make reports; and

-The Committee has 11 members, including a Chairperson and Deputy Chairperson, with a quorum of 5 members.
+The Committee has eleven Members, including a Chairperson and Deputy Chairperson, with a quorum of five Members.

 Mr Cathal Ó hOisín

 1. With effect from 5 June 2011 Mr Stewart Dickson replaced Mr Trevor Lunn.